 This section analyses the risk of major credit losses in the regular portfolio.
-In accordance with the analysis' delimitations presented in Appendix 2, the portfolio amounted to SEK 609 billion as at 31 December 2019, compared with SEK 595 billion at the end of the preceding year.
-The portfolio is divided into around 2,800 guarantees and close to SEK 1.6 million loans and contains:
+In accordance with the delimitations presented in Appendix 2, the portfolio amounted to SEK 698 billion on 31 December 2020, compared with SEK 609 billion at the end of the preceding year.7 The increase in size is mainly due to COVID-related measures, which are presented in the section: Impact of the coronavirus pandemic on central government guarantees and lending - and measures taken.
+The portfolio is divided into around 1,900 guarantees and close to SEK 1.6 million loans and contains: